Aldebrandt/Advent_of_Code/README.md

 I have coded it in Python with the PyCharm IDE and Python3.10.
 If you clone the repository you have to add an Interpreter yourself before running it.

+Feel free commenting my code and feel free to leave a suggestion and comment or two.